Table of Contents

 1) Care Needs - Require a nursing facility level care of care.
 In other words, if not for the services provided by this wavier, it would be necessary for the individual to reside in a nursing home.

-2a) Assets - If single, have countable assets valued at no more than $2,000.
-This excludes the value of one’s home provided the applicant reside in the home and the value of their home equity does not exceed $572,000.
-Other assets that are exempt (non-countable) include a vehicle, personal effects, and household items.
+2a) Assets - If single, an applicant must have countable assets valued at no more than $2,000.
+This excludes the value of one’s home provided the applicant reside in the home and the value of their home equity does not exceed $585,000.
+Other assets that are exempt (non-countable) include a vehicle, personal effects, a burial plot, and household items.

-2b) Assets - If married, and the applicant’s spouse is not also seeking Medicaid, the applicant is permitted $2,000 and their spouse is permitted to retain up to $123,600 of their joint assets.
+2b) Assets - If married, and the applicant’s spouse is not also seeking Medicaid, the applicant is permitted $2,000 and their spouse is permitted to retain up to $126,420 of their joint assets.
 This is called the Community Spouse Resource Allowance (CSRA).
 For married couples, all assets are considered jointly owned.

 2c) Assets – If married, and both spouse’s are seeking Medicaid, the couple is able to retain up to $3,000 in assets.

-3a) Income - If single, have monthly income not exceeding $2,250.
+3a) Income - If single, an applicant must not have monthly income not exceeding $2,313.
 This amount is equivalent to 300% of the SSI Federal Benefit Rate.

-3b) Income - If married, the Medicaid applicant is permitted up to $2,250 in monthly income and their non-applicant spouse, often referred to as the community spouse, may be permitted up to an additional $3,160.50 per month transferred from his/her applicant spouse.
+3b) Income - If married, the Medicaid applicant is permitted up to $2,313 in monthly income and their non-applicant spouse, often referred to as the community spouse, may be permitted up to an additional $3,160.50 per month transferred from his/her applicant spouse.
 This is called the Minimum Monthly Maintenance Needs Allowance (MMMNA) and is intended to protect the spouse who is not seeking Medicaid services from becoming impoverished.
 Unlike with assets, Medicaid does not consider income jointly owned.

 3c) Income – If married, and both spouses are applying for services, the couple’s income cannot exceed $4,626.
 (Each spouse is allowed up to $2,313 / month in income.)
 Again, this figure is calculated at 300% of the SSI Federal Benefit Rate.

 4) Asset Transfers - Individuals cannot have gifted or sold assets under market value in the preceding 60 months for the purposes of lowering their assets to gain Medicaid eligibility.
 This period of time is referred to as the Medicaid Look-Back Period, and violating this period may result in a period of Medicaid ineligibility.

-The Alaskans Living Independently Waiver is not an entitlement, which means the number of people that can receive services via this waiver is limited, and there may be a wait list.
+The Alaskans Living Independently Waiver is not an entitlement program, which means the number of people that can receive services via this waiver is limited.
+Therefore, there may be a wait list.
 Individuals on the wait list will be prioritized based on those who are most in need of services.